Elon Musk Apologizes To Diver In Cave Rescue For Words 'Spoken In Anger'

 As this well-written article suggests, my words were spoken in anger after Mr. Unsworth said several untruths & suggested I engage in a sexual act with the mini-sub, which had been built as an act of kindness & according to specifications from the dive team leader.— Elon Musk (@elonmusk) July 18, 2018

+Musk offered to build and supply a mini-sub to bring the team out of the flooded cave, at a time when officials worried that it could be weeks or months before they could be rescued.

-After Unsworth said in an interview that Musk's offer of building a mini-sub to aid the rescue was a "PR stunt" that couldn't have helped — and that Musk could "stick his submarine where it hurts," the founder of Tesla and SpaceX responded by challenging Unsworth, saying a video would prove his idea would have worked.
+Thai navy SEAL divers rescued the boys last week; days later, Unsworth dismissed Musk's mini-sub offer as a "PR stunt" that wouldn't have worked.
+He also said Musk could "stick his submarine where it hurts."

+The founder of Tesla and SpaceX responded by challenging Unsworth, saying a video would prove his idea was valid.

 Musk then added, "You know what, don't bother showing the video.
 We will make one of the mini-sub/pod going all the way to Cave 5 no problem.
 Sorry pedo guy, you really did ask for it."